cd80/lapa/PROJECT_STATUS.md

   _No further language frontends will be added at this time._

-[Previous achievements remain unchanged]

 ## Next Milestone

+- Implement advanced type inference mechanisms.
-- Implement and enhance program analysis code.
+- Improve the dependency analysis module.
-- Achieve test coverage above 85% with new features.
+- Achieve test coverage above 80% with new features.
 - Refactor codebase for improved performance and maintainability.